nielsenjared/ReactVR-Blender/README.md

 />
 ```

-It will be positioned behind the Text component, so remove backgroundColor from the style.
+It will be positioned behind the `Text` component, so remove `backgroundColor` from the `style` attribute.

 ```
 <Text